-Please complete an online application form which can be found at https://apply.hautlieu.co.uk/
+Please complete an online application form which can be found here.

 Take care to accurately enter all personal information and a personal statement - remember first impressions count.
 Do not forget to press the submit button once you have completed your application.
-All applications should be submitted by Friday 17th December 2021 when the application portal closes.
+All applications should be submitted by Friday 16th December 2022 when the application portal closes.

-STEP 7 - GCSE Results & Enrolment
+STEP7-GCSE Results & Enrolment